otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/04-ai-strategy/lecture-notes/01-introduction-to-chess.md

 ![](../../white_move1.png)

 The algorithm will "make each move" and then evaluate the score of the board, adding up how many **white pieces** are still alive (+10390) and how many **black pieces** are still alive (-10390).
 Each of the **opening moves** comes to the same score of **0**, so it can choose any of these to make without **gaining** anything or **losing** anything.
 This algorithm has a **depth of 1**.

+And that would be an **extremely stupid AI** if we stopped there... it would continue evaluating only its own moves each turn, and really only *doing something* if it had a piece to capture, or if moving a certain piece will cause it to lose a piece - otherwise, its moves are kind of just 'random' (or as good as).